ct-js/docs.ctjs.rocks/docs/tut-polishing-jettycat.md

 * Precisely position the emitter so that it spawns right from the jet by tweaking the emitter's position, in the section called "Shape and Positioning".
 * Change the value Spawning » Time between bursts to change the density of a jet.
 Smaller values spawn larger amounts of particles.

-To add the effect to the cat, open its type and put this code to the end of its On Create code:
+To add the effect to the cat, open its template and put this code to the end of its On Create code:

 ```js
 this.jet = ct.emitters.follow(this, 'Jet');